 The types of opportunities we currently offer include:

 - Work experience - short placements for school children aged 14 and 15 to shadow members of staff in their roles.
-A total of 15 students gained work experience with the Group in 2018.
-In addition, around a dozen students each year from 6th forms and universities assist with lambing at Dunsa Farm.
+A total of 16 students gained work experience with the Group in 2019.
+In addition, eight students each year from 6th forms and universities assisted with lambing at Dunsa Farm.

 - Apprenticeships - paid roles in which the apprentice develops an industry-specific skillset.
-In 2018 there were more than a dozen apprentices in several areas of the organisation, in gardening, hospitality, catering, operations and IT.
+In 2019 five new apprentices joined the organisation.

 We also provide placements and projects for students in Higher Education, such as:

 - Undergraduates - placements for students undertaking degrees in a wide range of fields.
-Departments hosting undergraduate placements in 2018 included the building department, Collections, the farms, forestry and land agents teams and the Chatsworth Health Club.
+Departments hosting undergraduate placements in 2019 included the building department, forestry and land agents teams.

 - Graduates - fixed term roles held by recent graduates, benefitting both the employer and the participant.
-In 2018, the farms team took on a graduate as a Trainee Farm Manager on a two year contract, and Lord Burlington and HR took on a graduate for a 6 month internship.
+In 2019, there were graduate roles in Farms and Finance.

 - PhD students - postgraduate doctoral level projects supervised by staff in the Collections department.
 In 2018, three PhD students from the University of Sheffield completed studies on the people who lived and worked on the Chatsworth Estate in the 18th, 19th and 20th centuries.
-In collaboration with the White Rose College of the Arts and Humanities, a further three studentships have been put forward for funding with the intention they will start in October 2019.
-The projects will investigate the North Wing at Chatsworth: how it was rebuilt in the 19th century, and how it has been used and experienced since.
+In collaboration with the White Rose College of the Arts and Humanities, two new PhD students started work in 2019: one of them is researching the history of Chatsworth's Theatre; the other is looking at the history of our archives - specifically the role of women in creating and curating Chatsworth's collections.